Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 Advanced Prosthetic Technology

-i-Limb, Bebionic, Össur Touch, Coapt pattern recognition, microprocessor knees, we assess, fit, and service the full range of advanced componentry.
+Multi-articulating hands, microprocessor knees, and pattern-recognition systems, we assess, fit, and service the full range of advanced prosthetic technology, matched to the right candidate.

 About this service